When it comes to protecting lone workers, sometimes simplicity is key.

 Step forward the ID Badge holder and a few reasons why it could be the best solution for your lone workers.

 They’re already used every day: For millions of workers, an identification badge is already part of the uniform, whether they be social workers, carers, nurses, estate agents or door-to-door salespeople.
 As these devices are designed to be disguised as your average identity card holder, workers can wear them as they already do, attached to a lanyard around their neck or clipped on to a belt - but with the bonus of knowing they have instant access to help should a situation arise.
+They are easy, descreate and a fully capable lone worker alarm.

 They’re discreet: Due to the design, it is not obvious that those wearing an ID Badge solution are actually wearing any sort of lone worker protection at all.
 This is particularly important for those lone workers who may frequently deal with potentially volatile people or situations, such as A&E nurses, counsellors or community workers helping people with drug and alcohol issues, for example.
 Lone workers who deal in these conditions have reported that situations would only escalate if they pulled out a mobile to call for help.
 With the Identity badge holder, wearers can press a panic alarm without drawing attention, setting a pre-designated escalation plan in process immediately to get them help.